odinb/bash-plexamp-installer/README.md

 Plexamp then tries to resolve that string as a hostname via DNS, leading to repeated DNS lookups (your DNS/Pi-hole logs).

 This pattern is consistent with headless network discovery being unreliable and buggy in certain setups, and many community threads focus on related networking oddities.
-The situation seen here is a known headless Plexamp networking quirk that dozens of users have reported in different forms:
+The situation seen here is a known headless Plexamp networking quirk that dozens of users have reported in different forms:<br />
 - Unexpected hostnames used for resolution
 - DNS resolution failures for local services
 - Strange behavior after power loss or state corruption

 So, to fix this, one have 2 options.
-Bruteforce-way, removing the whole status/state file:
+Bruteforce-way, removing the whole status/state file:<br />

-Stop the service.
+Stop the service.<br />
 $ systemctl --user stop plexamp.service

-Remove the cachefile.
+Remove the cachefile.<br />
 $ rm ~/.local/share/Plexamp/Settings/%40Plexamp%3Astate

-Restart the service
+Restart the service.<br />
 $ systemctl --user start plexamp.service

-Surgical way, removing only fields that are empty or contain undefined:
+Surgical way, removing only fields that are empty or contain undefined:<br />

-Check file for corrupt/empty fields, if output is "[]", there are no corrupt fields.
+Check file for corrupt/empty fields, if output is "[]", there are no corrupt fields.<br />
 $ jq 'to_entries | map(select(.value == null or .value == "" or .value == "undefined"))' ~/.local/share/Plexamp/Settings/%40Plexamp%3Astate

-Cleanup only empty/undefined fields (requires "sponge to be installed, done with "sudo apt install moreutils"").
+Cleanup only empty/undefined fields (requires "sponge to be installed, done with "sudo apt install moreutils"").<br />
 $ jq 'with_entries(select(.value != null and .value != "" and .value != "undefined"))'   ~/.local/share/Plexamp/Settings/%40Plexamp%3Astate | sponge ~/.local/share/Plexamp/Settings/%40Plexamp%3Astate

-Output the full file.
+Output the full file.<br />
 $ cat ~/.local/share/Plexamp/Settings/%40Plexamp%3Astate

 The DNS spam with "undefined" should now be gone untill next time this file is corrupted.